-You can use the Twitter hashtags #ObesityDayEurope and @EASOobesity.
+You can use the Twitter hashtags #ObesityDayEurope and @ECPObesity.
 You can use some of our suggested tweets to get a conversation going.

 Taking part in them and using social media to let people know, is an excellent way to draw attention to World Obesity Day.
 Use the logo on your shirts.

 Help others to learn more about the prevention and treatment of obesity by writinga blog about it.
 Perhaps from your own personal experiencesof being overweight or having obesity.
 Or using some of the some of the information on this website and the links to other sites to find out more.

 Suggest that they leave their cars at home and come to work by bicycle on World Obesity Day.
 Or have a competition to see who walks the furthest / takes the most number of steps on the day.

 Make some World Obesity Day posters and put them in the lifts suggesting that everyone takes the stairs instead.

-Suggest to the editor of your staff newsletter or website that they publish an article about the importance of obesity prevention, drawing attention in particular to the other diseases that are caused by having obesity – Type 2 diabetes, cardiovascular disease and some cancers.
+That they publish an article about the importance of obesity prevention, drawing attention in particular to the other diseases that are caused by having obesity – Type 2 diabetes, cardiovascular disease and some cancers.

 Instead of coffee and biscuits.
 Make a small notice telling your visitors and colleagues why you are doing it – and suggest that they visit the World Obesity Day Europe pages for more information.
 See EASO’s infographic: Drink Water Be Healthy.

-If you are a teacher, set an essay competition for your students about the importance of prevention how people with obesity should not be stigmatised.
+Set an essay competition for your students about the importance of prevention how people with obesity should not be stigmatised.

 We have also provided some resources to help you as well as a list of events that have been held in different countries as part of the activities for past Obesity Days.

-EASO is also making a limited number of grants available to organisations holding events for World Obesity Day Europe
+ECPO is also making a limited number of grants available to organisations holding events for World Obesity Day Europe